JeremyDezalos/data-viz-project/README.md

 <img src="resources/images/ethnicity_alive.png" alt="eth_alive" width="80%" height="80%" title = "eth_alive">

 We can see that people with unspecified ethnicity have higher chances to survive.
 The unable to obtains column only 74 people so we do not consider this to be significant.
-However the people who have an unknown ethnicity are almost a thousand and we still do not have a good explanation for this.
+However the people who have an unknown ethnicity are almost eight hundred and we still do not have a good explanation for this.

 ### Related work